Beatum11/Beatum11/README.md

 * 🌍  I'm based in Antalya
 * 🖥️  See my portfolio at [MyProjects](http://github.com/Beatum11?tab=repositories)
 * ✉️  You can contact me at [podarkiprod@gmail.com](mailto:podarkiprod@gmail.com)
-* 🤝  I'm open to collaborating on Projects

 ### Skills